241/ghcopilotdemo/docs/SQLChatter_GitHubCopilot/01_SQLChatter_GitHubCopilot.md

 ## ✍️ Prerequisites

+❗Before beginning this exercise, it is essential to have an active Azure subscription.

 To do this exercise, you need GitHub Copilot and a supported IDE like VS Code.
 You can install these on your computer or use Codespaces instead.

 * For the development tool, ensure you have [Visual Studio Code](https://code.visualstudio.com/) installed.